The Dungeon Master

 The Tower of the Beholder

-Something sinester is rumored to be happening in the small fishermen village of Leda.
-Children are dissapearing from their mothers beds without a trace, without a sound heard...
+Something sinister is rumored to be happening in the small fishermen village of Leda.
+Children are disappearing from their mother's beds without a trace, without a sound heard...

 Welcome to the first edition of “Dungeon Master”, our little corner dedicated to the pen and paper gamers!
-With each new issue of The Free Bundle there will be a new, exciting, never seen before adventure to play.
+With each new issue of The Free Bundle there will be a new and exciting adventure to play.
 Sword and Sorcery, Call of Cthulhu, Vampire, Pathfinder, you name it!

 Our pledge: to make your life as a dungeon master easy with fully customizable, ready-to-play adventures.
 That means printable maps, location descriptions, and everything to enhance and the adventure.

 A warning: Your players may be seasoned adventurers, but we assure you: nothing of what they have experienced so far comes close to what they will go through with The Tower of the Beholder.
 There will be difficult decisions ahead for those who dare to venture inside the tower of the old abbey.
 Decisions that, without a doubt, will follow them and their characters through many campaigns.
 Consequences, that no one on your table will forget.

 The children of the coast of Leda, at the south of Whitesparrow, have begun to mysteriously disappear from their beds during the night.
 Lord Fargus, sovereign of those lands, suspects that the Tower of the Beholder, an old construction bordering the ruins of his father’s old abbey, might have something to do with the disappearances.

 With villagers on the verge of a revolt, Fargus was forced to send six of his best men to the tower for answers, but none has returned.

 Now, as despair grows among the fishermen and his remaining men, no one dares to leave their families alone to investigate the tower.
 Lord Fargus fears a revolt like the one that killed his father is in his hands.